 Are rolling backpacks a good alternative to regular backpacks?

-However, there are some drawbacks to rolling backpacks that parents and students should consider that could pose their own safety problems and inconveniences.
-Not only are these backpacks difficult to carry up a flight of stairs, but some school policies don’t permit them.
-They also “may clutter hallways and be a tripping hazard to others,” said Lichenstein.
+However, there are some drawbacks to rolling backpacks that parents and students should consider.
+Not only are these backpacks difficult to carry up a flight of stairs, but some school policies also don’t permit them since they “may clutter hallways and be a tripping hazard to other students,” said Lichenstein.
 These backpacks can also twist, “causing wrist, elbow and shoulder injuries,” added Noble and Ichesco.

 Catch up on Select's in-depth coverage of personal finance, tech and tools, wellness and more, and follow us on Facebook, Instagram and Twitter to stay up to date.